How to get oil stains out of clothes and help remove grease

 Explore top load and front load dryers in gas and electric to find the best option for your home

-Are oil stains on clothes permanent?
+Are oil stains permanent?

 Oil stains can be permanent, but that is not always the case if they are treated and cleaned quickly after they happen.
 Blotting and removing excess oil and treating the stain as quickly as possible will increase the possibility of successfully removing it.
-The fibers of the fabric and the origins of the stain will also determine whether or not it can be cleaned.
+The fibers of the fabric and the origins of the stain will also determine whether it can be cleaned.

 How do you remove set-in oil stains?